 Try to get your child into the habit of applying emollient after bathing or any water-based activities.

-Parents should encourage glove wearing for outdoors to protect hands from wind and cold damage, according to the Nottingham Support Group for Carers of Children with Eczema.
+Parents should encourage children with eczema to wear gloves for outdoors to protect hands from wind and cold damage, according to the Nottingham Support Group for Carers of Children with Eczema.
 However, it can be difficult to find gloves which don’t irritate eczema skin.

 Remind your child to be extra thorough about drying their hands in the winter, especially between their fingers, as residual water and colder temperatures do not mix well on eczema-affected skin.